Jaime-alv/Blackjack/README.md

 ###### The Pack

 The standard 52-card deck is used and, depending on the number of players, several decks could be shuffled together.
 Yes, if there is only one deck, there will be only one Ace of Spades, as it should be!
-The program will remember cards between games, if all Aces are gone, they're gone until the game reshuffles decks.
+The app will remember cards between games, if all Aces are gone, they're gone until the game reshuffles decks.
 When there are less than n number of cards left, it will be indicated with a prompt and it will be time for the cards to be reshuffled.

+Oh, and you're free to count cards in here.

 ###### Object of the game